 You need to make sure you hire the right style of motorhome, have enough space for everything you need, be sure you’ve budgeted for hidden costs, know where you are going and what the roads will be like, and of course, what motorhome hire company to trust with your once in a lifetime trip!

 Well, as I said, we’ve traveled NZ a lot.
 We also know a lot about the rental companies (thanks to our professions as travel writers) and have family members who rent a motorhome in NZ every year.
 So in this blog, we’re going to let you in on what we know about motorhome hire in New Zealand – we hope to help you get ready for your own epic road trip!

-What should I look for in a motorhome rental?
+What should I look for in a New Zealand motorhome rental?

-Let’s face it, not all motorhome rentals are created equal.
+Let’s face it, not all motorhome rentals in NZ are created equal.
 Sure, from the outside a lot of them look the same.

 But they aren’t.